TamikaSterlin/FullstackAppPersonalONE/README.md

 ## Lessons Learned

-- I learned how to use express and node.js to get my app running server side.
+- I learned how to use express and node.js to get my app running server side and to create use authentication.
 I also learned how to create a database using MondoDB and with that, I was able to practice using CRUD and rest api's.

 ## Other Projects